 Our Section 16 officers and directors (as defined in Rule 16a-1 under the Exchange Act) may from time to time enter into plans for the purchase or sale of Oracle stock that are intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) under the Exchange Act.
-During the quarter ended November 30, 2023, the following Section 16 officer adopted, modified or terminated "Rule 10b5-1 trading arrangements" (as defined in Item 408 under Regulation S-K of the Exchange Act):
+During the quarter ended November 30, 2024, the following Section 16 officer adopted, modified or terminated "Rule 10b5-1 trading arrangements" (as defined in Item 408 under Regulation S-K of the Exchange Act):

-• Jeffrey O. Henley, our Vice Chairman of the Board of Directors, adopted a new trading plan on October 9, 2023.
-The plan's maximum duration is until July 1, 2024, and first trades will not occur until January 8, 2024, at the earliest.
-The trading plan is intended to permit Mr. Henley to exercise and sell 400,000 stock options expiring on July 24, 2024.
+• Safra Catz, our Chief Executive Officer and Director, adopted a new trading plan on September 25, 2024.
+The plan's maximum duration is until July 20, 2025, and first trades will not occur until January 2, 2025, at the earliest.
+The trading plan is intended to permit Ms. Catz to exercise and sell the following performance stock options (PSOs) granted on July 20, 2017 and set to expire on July 20, 2025: (i) 7,500,000 currently vested PSOs; and (ii) any PSOs that vest in the future based on fiscal year 2025 performance.